 A Market Participant with a Generator in the NYCA that is in any outage state, which is not part of an Aggregation, shall report its status to the ISO pursuant to ISO Procedures.

-Except when a Generator is not subject to the requirements of this Section 5.18 because it is only participating in the ISO Markets as part of an Aggregation, if the Market Participant that administers a Generator’s participation in the ISO Administered Markets is a different entity than the entity that possesses the ultimate decision-making authority concerning the deactivation , outage or repair of the Generator, then the entity with ultimate decision-making authority regarding the deactivation, outage or repair of the Generator must agree, as part of the registration of the Generator with the ISO for participation in the ISO Administered Markets, that it will be subject to and comply with the outage state rules set forth in this Section 5.18 of the ISO Services Tariff.
-Except when a Generator is not subject to the requirements of this Section 5.18 because it is only participating in the ISO Markets as part of an Aggregation, the entity with ultimate decision-making authority regarding the deactivation, retirement and/or repair of the Generator shall, along with the Market Participant, be subject to all of the requirements of Section 5.18 of the ISO Services Tariff that apply to a Market Participant.
+Except when a Generator is not subject to the requirements of this Section 5.18 because it is only participating in the ISO Markets as part of an Aggregation of Distributed Energy Resources, if the Market Participant that administers a Generator’s participation in the ISO Administered Markets is a different entity than the entity that possesses the ultimate decision-making authority concerning the deactivation , outage or repair of the Generator, then the entity with ultimate decision-making authority regarding the deactivation, outage or repair of the Generator must agree, as part of the registration of the Generator with the ISO for participation in the ISO Administered Markets, that it will be subject to and comply with the outage state rules set forth in this Section 5.18 of the ISO Services Tariff.
+Except when a Generator is not subject to the requirements of this Section 5.18 because it is only participating in the ISO Markets as part of an Aggregation of Distributed Energy Resources, the entity with ultimate decision-making authority regarding the deactivation, retirement and/or repair of the Generator shall, along with the Market Participant, be subject to all of the requirements of Section 5.18 of the ISO Services Tariff that apply to a Market Participant.

+A Hybrid Storage Resource (“HSR”) utilizes two or more component Generators to participate in the ISO-Administered Markets.
+Whenever a HSR loses one or more of its component Generators, the HSR is required to derate its capability as soon as practicable in real-time and update its UOL, LOL and ORL to accurately reflect its current operating capabilities.
+The HSR itself will not enter an outage state.
+Instead, each of the HSR’s component Generators is subject to the outage state rules (including the reporting requirements) as an individual Resource.
+As explained below, the derate or outage of one HSR Generator may affect how the HSR participates in the ISO’s Energy and Ancillary Services Markets going-forward, using its remaining Generators.
+The rules below address both (a) the requirements that apply to the specific HSR component Generator that is in a Forced Outage or ICAP Ineligible Forced Outage, and (b) changes to the market participation rules that specify how the HSR must operate its Generators that remain in-service.

 5.18.1 Forced Outages and Commenced Repair Determinations